 What’s a room with natural lighting without plenty of greenery and a bistro table to enjoy a drink on during a hot New Jersey day?
 Not one designed for full enjoyment.
 Today’s conservatory designs can include fireplaces and full dining areas.

-Garages are tempting to convert: the box is already there, so how hard can it be just to finish it?
+Garages are tempting to convert: the box is already there, so how hard can it be to finish it?
 If you’re turning the garage into a general living space, the wiring and number of outlets already in place can usually be extended.
-Some garages already have drywall on the studs, leaving one less task to do.
-But garage conversions come with some serious downsides.
-For one, it’s tough to make it blend in with the rest of the house on the outside, and for it to flow on the inside.
-HVAC systems need to be ducted to the garage.
-Garage conversions have low resale value, and houses with no garages are harder to sell.
+Some garages already have drywall on the studs, leaving one less task.

 If you want to put a picture to each example, you can find plenty of home addition types on our Instagram page.

-Don’t worry though, we wouldn’t sign off without giving you the information you need to get started.
+Don’t worry; we wouldn’t sign off without giving you the information you need to start.
 Here are 5 important things to keep in mind when considering a home remodel.